microsoft/WindowsDevicePortalWrapper/Testing.md

   }
   ```

-4. Each test should start with a call to TestHelpers.MockHttpResponder.AddMockResponse to prepare a mock response for a specified enpoint in one of three ways:
+4. Each test should start with a call to TestHelpers.MockHttpResponder.AddMockResponse to prepare a mock response for a specified endpoint in one of three ways:

   a.
 Default mock